schultjw/03_Queue_Lab/README.md

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.

+If we used a Stack instead of a Queue, the private variable `front` could be kept, but should be renamed to `end`, because the front of the array will never be needed.
+The `numItems` variable would not be needed because the `end` variable will keep track of this as well. `backingArraySize` would be kept so that we can track when the array would need to grow. `getNumItems()` would be more appropriately named `getEnd()`, and the `grow()` would be kept as well.

 #### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?

+I didn't clearly understand what it was we were exactly to be coding right away, and I had to read through the comments in the files a few times before it finally clicked.
+So maybe, make it a little clearer as to what we should be programming.

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?

+To indicate that a class extends another class, you use the `:`.

 #### 5. What is the purpose of "templates" in C++?

+The purpose of a template is to create a class that can be of any type of data, and at compile time the class of that type is compiled.

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?

+To dynamically allocate an array of 10 ints, you would type `int* nums = new int[10]`.

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?

+The purpose of a class destructor in C++ is to remove an instance of the class from memory.
+This isn't needed in Java because the Garbage Management will recognize that the class is no longer being referenced and free up the memory for the program to use.